Hidesaburō Ueno

-Hidesaburō Ueno (上野 英三郎, Ueno Hidesaburō) (Note: In Tokyo Teikokudaigaku Jinjiroku 『東京帝国大学人事録』, the employment records of University of Tokyo, his name was written as Hidesamurō 上野英三郎.
-His first name is not Eizaburō as often cited.) was a Japanese agricultural scientist, well-known as the guardian of Hachikō, a devoted Akita dog.
+Hidesaburō Ueno (上野 英三郎, Ueno Hidesaburō) (Note: In Tokyo Teikokudaigaku Jinjiroku (『東京帝国大学人事録』), the employment records of the University of Tokyo, his name was written as Hidesamurō 上野英三郎.
+His first name is not Eizaburō as often cited.) was a Japanese agricultural scientist best known as the owner of Hachikō, a devoted Akita dog.

 Life and career

-Ueno was born on January 19, 1872, in Hisai-shi (present-day Tsu), Mie Prefecture.
+Ueno was born on January 19, 1872, in Hisai (present-day Tsu), Mie Prefecture.
 In 1895, he graduated from Tokyo Imperial University's agriculture department, and then entered graduate school to study agricultural engineering and farm implement research.
-He finished his graduate work in July 1900 began teaching at Tokyo Imperial University, as an assistant professor.
+He finished his graduate work in July 1900 and began teaching at Tokyo Imperial University, as an assistant professor.
 In 1902, he became an associate professor in the agricultural university.
 He studied in France, Germany, and the United States from 1907 to 1910 and developed an irrigation system no one else could replicate.

 Ueno is known as the pioneer of agricultural engineering in Japan.
 He trained over 3,000 people in that field, including most of the heads of the cultivated land in every prefecture in Japan.
 His students were very devoted to him and started a memorial fund after he died.

 He made efforts toward the education of technical experts in the field of arable land readjustment: studying drainage and reclamation engineering.
-Technology of the arable land readjustment was used for the imperial capital revival, after the 1923 Great Kantō earthquake.
+This technology was used for the imperial capital revival, after the 1923 Great Kantō earthquake.

-In 1916, he became Professor of Imperial University at the university agriculture department, and he took charge of the agricultural engineering lecture.
-He provided a program of agricultural engineering specialization in the agriculture department.
-Ueno died of a cerebral aneurysm infarction on May 21, 1925, while in the office of a colleague, not while giving a lecture nor in a faculty meeting, though he had been at a faculty meeting that morning.
+In 1916, he became Professor of Imperial University at the university agriculture department.
+He took charge of lectures and provided an agricultural engineering specialization program.
+Ueno died of a cerebral hemorrhage on May 21, 1925, while in a colleague's office, not while giving a lecture nor in a faculty meeting, though he had been at a faculty meeting that very morning.
 Ueno was later buried at Aoyama Cemetery.

 Hachikō

 His dog, Hachikō, an Akita, became famous for waiting for him every day at the train station even though he had already died.
 The dog continued to do so until his own death, nine years later.
 Hachikō is buried beside Ueno in Aoyama Cemetery, Tokyo, Japan.
-A bronze statue commemorating the dog was set up in front of the Shibuya Station in 1934 a year before his death (March 8, 1935).
+A bronze statue commemorating the dog was set up in front of the Shibuya Station in 1934, a year before his death on March 8, 1935.
 His story has been the subject of numerous books and films.